 My take on Hygge is that it’s quite like being Kids of the Wild.
 It’s not about living a cosy, perfect, dream-like ‘Country Living’ existence, it’s about the juxtaposition between the stresses and tensions of modern life and the little things we do to bring peace and calm into the chaos, as well as looking forward to these things almost as much as doing them; – reading a favourite book snuggled in blankets with a hot chocolate, inviting friends to a campfire at the beach, sitting somewhere beautiful in nature, warming by an open fire in thick socks after a winter hike, cooking great food for friends and family, making a cosy and inviting home.
 No doubt my Danish friends will correct me if I’m wrong!

-To better illustrate, here are some photos of things that I feel are Hygge in my life.
+To better illustrate, here are some photos of things that I feel are hygge (and lykke) in my life.

 Buy The Little Book of Hygge: The Danish Way to Live Well, or try Hygge: The Danish Art of Happiness or The Art of Hygge: How to Bring Danish Cosiness Into Your Life.

-NB Kids of the Wild received a copy of these books for the purposes of review.
+NB Kids of the Wild received a copy of Little Book of Hygge for the purposes of review.
 All views and observations are my own (and Caroline’s, aged 10).